kyoz/godot-leaderboard/README.md

 ## Android

+Follow this [instruction](https://developer.android.com/games/pgs/console/setup) to setup Play Game Services, also [create your leaderboard](https://developer.android.com/games/pgs/leaderboards#:~:text=To%20create%20a%20leaderboard%20for,click%20the%20Create%20leaderboard%20button.&text=Then%2C%20simply%20fill%20out%20the%20information%20required%20for%20this%20leaderboard.) on Play Console

 Download the [Android plugin](https://github.com/kyoz/godot-leaderboard/releases) (match your Godot version), and extract them to `your_project/android/plugins`

 Enable `Leaderboard` plugin in your Android export preset.